tomthecarrot/constellation/CONTRIBUTING.md

 # Contributing

-Thank you for helping design the future of spatial computing!
+Thank you for helping build the future of spatial computing!
 This document describes what you need to know to contribute to this project.